MyLost/React/README.md

-# React project for educational purpose only.
+# React projects for educational purpose only.